Abdul-Wasih03/TSA_EXP1/README.md

 ## ALGORITHM:

-1. Import the required packages like pandas and matplot
+1. Import the required packages like pandas and matplotlib.
-2. Read the dataset using the pandas
+2. Read the dataset using pandas.
+3. Convert the 'date' column to datetime format.
-3. Calculate the mean for the respective column.
+4. Plot the 'close' price against the 'date' column.
-4. Plot the data according to need and can be altered monthly, or yearly.
+5. Label the axes and add a title to the plot.
-5. Display the graph.
+6. Display the graph using plt.show().

 ## PROGRAM: